featbit/featbit-node-server-sdk/server-sdk-template.md

 ### Quick Start

-The following code demonstrates the basic usage of @featbit/node-server-sdk.
+The following code demonstrates the basic usage of <FeatBit.ServerSdk>.

-1. how to create client89
+1. how to create client
 2. how to get flag variation
 3. make sure event sent